netzflechter/g_d/README.md

 In the first iteration there are just some basic tests to get the framework up and running...

-To use the method from the commandline, there is a raketask you can use.
+To use the method from the commandline, there is a rake task available:

     rake compare[<name_of_file1>,<name_of_file2>]

+The compare method is build on top of [FileUtils#compare_file](https://ruby-doc.org/stdlib-2.5.0/libdoc/fileutils/rdoc/FileUtils.html#method-c-compare_file) method.

+## TODO
+There is more stuff to do like improve the test coverage, error handling...